-A letter from Michael Shand barrister at Owen Dixon Chambers (Melbourne) to Landers & Rogers for the Attention of Mr Gordon Hughes or Mr Michael Champion’s dated 15 June 1990 (see Exhibit 4 > GS-Conflict of interest 1-to 5) confirms Mr Gordon Hughes and a number of lawyers from Landers & Rogers were heavily involved in my Telstra Federal court action against Telstra from 1990 to 1992.
-This letter from Mr Michael Shand, confirms that Mr Gordon Hughes was one of the principal lawyers involved in my Telstra Federal Court action prior to accepting his role as the COT cases arbitrator in April 1994.
+A letter from Michael Shand barrister at Owen Dixon Chambers (Melbourne) to Landers & Rogers for the Attention of Mr Gordon Hughes or Mr Michael Champion’s secretary dated 15 June 1990 (see – File 4 to 5 GS-Conflict of interest 1-to 5 confirms Mr Gordon Hughes and a number of lawyers from Landers & Rogers were heavily involved in Graham’s Telstra court matters.
+This letter from Mr Michael Shand, confirms that Mr Gordon Hughes was one of the principal lawyers involved in Mr Schorer’s Telstra Federal Court action prior to accepting his role as the COT cases arbitrator in January 1994.

-Why did Telstra ignore Dr Hughes’ conflict of interest associated with Mr Schorer’s previous Telstra-related Federal Court action addressing the same telecommunication issues less than four years later?
-Did they allow Dr Hughes to become the COT arbitrator aware that just four years previous damning evidence which would have assisted Mr Schorer in his Federal Court action against Telstra had been withheld from him by his legal team in which Dr Hughes was a senior advisor and therefore Dr Hughes might be called upon during the COT arbitrations to withhold similar damning documents from being assessed during other the COT arbitration processes as well as Mr Schorer’s?
+Why did Telstra ignore Dr Hughes’ conflict of interest associated with Graham’s previous Telstra-related Federal Court action addressing the same telecommunication issues less than four years later?
+Did they allow Dr Hughes to become the COT arbitrator aware that just four years previous damning evidence against Telstra had been withheld from Mr Schorer by his legal in which Dr Hughes was the Principal advisor and therefore he or his arbitration unit might be called upon during the COT arbitrations to withhold similar damning documents from being assessed during the COT arbitrations?

-The fact that Dr Hughes’ arbitration resource unit has admitted withholding relevant Telstra related arbitration documents from being investigated during the COT arbitration process (see Open letter File No/45-H and Open letter File No/46-F to 46-K).
-This admission suggests there is more to Telstra allowing Dr Hughes to become the COT arbitrator than meets the eye.
+The fact that Dr Hughes’ arbitration resource unit has admitted withholding relevant Telstra related arbitration documents from being investigated during my arbitration (see Open letter File No/45-H and Open letter File No/46-F to 46-K) suggests there is more to Telstra allowing Dr Hughes to become the COT arbitrator than meets the eye.

-This internal Telstra fax (see the following link > Exhibit 1 > GS-Conflict of interest 1-to 5) dated 2 November 1990 was a fax from Telstra’s Corporate Solicitors Office to Telstra’s then recognised chief technical engineer, regarding Telecom v Golden Messenger Federal Court Legal Proceedings, which notes, among other items:
+This internal Telstra fax exhibit GS 448-A > GS File 448-A to 458) dated 2 November 1990 was a fax from Telstra’s Corporate Solicitors Office to Telstra’s then recognised chief technical engineer, regarding Telecom v Golden Messenger Federal Court Legal Proceedings, which notes, among other items:

 (3) Telecom will also need to inspect any documents lodged by Golden Messenger as part of its (GM’S) discovery obligations.